Stinger34/MowerManager/README.md

-# Automated Proxmox LXC Deployment
+# Automated Proxmox LXC Deployment - NOT WORKING CURRENTRLY

 You can deploy MowerManager_LXC automatically on your Proxmox host with a single command: